AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-26-a-gentle-introduction-to-composable-css-classes.md

 I used plain-old CSS in this post to keep it generic.
 You're more than welcome to use a CSS preprocessor like SASS or LESS and define some custom functions or mixins to reduce the amount of work that goes into composing different classes together.

+Better yet, you may want to look into adopting a methodology such as [BEM (Block-Element-Modifier)](http://getbem.com/introduction/).

 I hope you found this post helpful!